 - Mark some of the religious and cultural festivals in a simple and practical way, e.g. stories, craft activities and cooking.
 Choose festivals that are celebrated by your children or that relate to what you already do, e.g. find out about the Jewish Harvest festival of Sukkot (which involves building dens) when you are celebrating Harvest.
 This will make it more meaningful to the children.

 - Reflect and value the different languages of your setting or school by creating a personalised ‘Welcome Display’ of your languages.
 Both parents and children can contribute to this.

 - Be creative with your role play area.
 It could be a bakery with bread from around the world.
-It could be a home at Diwali, Christmas or Chinese New Year, with all the traditional decorations.
+It could be a home at Diwali, Christmas or Lunar New Year, with all the traditional decorations.
 It could be a campfire on a Traveller site, following a story about Traveller children.

 Equality and inclusive practice | early years alliance (eyalliance.org.uk)